 If you are a "street name" beneficial owner whose shares are held of record by a broker, the rules of the New York Stock Exchange ("NYSE") require your broker to ask you for instructions on how to vote.
 If you do not provide voting instructions to your broker, then your broker may only exercise discretionary authority to vote on routine matters.
 Of the items described in this proxy statement, routine matters consist only of Proposal 2 ratification of independent registered public accounting firm.
 Your broker may not exercise discretionary authority to vote on non-routine matters.
 This lack of discretionary authority is called a "broker non-vote."
-Of the items described in this proxy statement, non-routine matters consist of Proposal 1 election of directors, Proposal 3 advisory vote to approve named executive officer compensation, and Proposal 4 advisory vote on the frequency of advisory vote on executive compensation.
+Of the items described in this proxy statement, non-routine matters consist of Proposal 1 election of directors, and Proposal 3 advisory vote to approve named executive officer compensation.
 The effect of broker non-votes is set forth in the description of each item in this proxy statement.
-Despite limitations impacting broker non-votes, your broker can register your shares as being present at the 2018 Annual Meeting for purposes of determining the presence of a quorum.
+Despite limitations impacting broker non-votes, your broker can register your shares as being present at the 2019 Annual Meeting for purposes of determining the presence of a quorum.